 (b) As an auditor how will you verify the existence of Related Parties?
-(8 marks)

-Please refer 2012 - May [4] (a) on page no. 36
+Please refer 2012 - May [4] (a) on page no. 36 - Space to write important points for revision -

 2013 - May [3] (b) In audit plan for T Ltd., as the audit partner you want to highlight the sources of misstatements, arising from other than fraud, to your audit team and caution them.
 Identify the sources of misstatements.